Malayappa Swami

-History

-Ugra Srinivasa was the first utsava murti (procession idol) at the Tirumala Temple.
-In the 14th century AD, it is said that during the procession, a fire broke out in the village and destroyed most of the houses.
-Many believe the fire happened because of Ugra Srinivasa's angry aspects since Ugra means angry.
-Later, it is believed that Venkateswara possessed a devotee and scolded the priests for the way the procession was carried out.
-Many believe that the Lord was angry due to the fact that the idols of his consorts, Lakshmi and Bhudevi were not placed on the procession alongside the Ugra Srinivasa idol and that the idol was only to be kept in the sanctum.
-The Lord then revealed a place on the Anjanadri hill where 3 new idols of him and his consorts will be found.

-The idols were found in the place mentioned and were believed to be a Swayambhu (self-manifested) idol, a place where the hills appeared to bow very low, and hence he was initially known as Malai Kuniya Ninra Perumal.
-Over the course of time, his name was shortened to Malayappan or Malayappa Swami.
-The location where he was found is still known as Malayyappan Konai (Malayappa's corner).
-From that day on, it is the Malayappa Swami idol which is used for daily processions while the Ugra Srinivasa idol is still kept in the sanctum alongside the main idol of Venkateswara.

 Description

 Malayappa Swami is seen in the standing pose and is a replica of the Dhruva Beram (The presiding deity).
 The two upper arms hold the Shankha and the Sudarshana Chakra, while the two lower arms are in yoga poses.
 The right arm is in the Varada hasta pose (boon giving) and the lower left arm is in the Katyavalambita pose (palm perpendicular to the ground and resting on the hip).
 The idol stands about three feet tall on a platform of about 14 inches height.

-Along with the idol, his consorts - Sridevi and Bhudevi were also found and accepted as Swayambhu (self-manifested) idols.

 Sridevi idol

 The idol of Sridevi is always placed on the Left-hand side of Sri Malayappa Swami.
 The idol is 26 inches in height and stands on a 4-inch pedestal.
 The panchaloha idol is seen with the left hand in the Kataka hasta pose.
 In this pose, the fingers are partially closed, as if holding a lotus.
 The right hand hangs loosely on the side and the fingers are held in the Gajakarna pose.